Jackington6600/Arcus/index.md

   </tr>
 </table>

 Vulnerable, weak, normal, and resistant work on a sliding scale, where gaining resistance to a damage type will move you one step to the right on the scale, and becoming weak to a damage type will move you one step left on the scale.
 Becoming vulnerable to a damage type will move you two steps to the left on the scale.
 You cannot be moved off this scale.
 Sources of damage resistance and vulnerability must be unique - they cannot both come from the same ability or source type (such as a potion), as they will not stack.

-<h3>Falling Damage</h3>
+<h3 id="Falling Damage">Falling Damage</h3>

 No damage up to 10ft.
 5 damage if the creature falls 15ft or more.
 Increases by additional 5 damage for every 5ft above 15ft.
 You can easily calculate damage taken from falling damage by subtracting 10 from the number of ft fallen - that is the damage suffered.
 For example 30ft would be 20 damage, 45ft would be 35 damage etc.

 When a creature suffers falling damage, it is also knocked _prone_ - unless it is immune or the GM deems it reasonable for the creature to not fall _prone_.

-<h2>Death</h2>
+<h2 id="Death">Death</h2>

 If you are reduced to 0 hit points you die.
 There are some limited ways to be brought back to life.

-<h2>Conditions</h2>
+<h2 id="Conditions">Conditions</h2>

 Conditions are always written in _italics_.
 Conditions and ability effects always last until the start of the creature’s next turn that was the source of the condition (1 round), unless stated otherwise.
 Many positive conditions can be permanent.

-No creature can have 2 instances of the same condition on them - if a creature is for example currently _stunned _and then _stunned _again, the condition is re-applied with the new duration.
+No creature can have 2 instances of the same condition on them - if a creature is for example currently _stunned_and then_stunned_again, the condition is re-applied with the new duration.
 This re-application is classed as a new condition as the old condition is removed.

 <table>
   <tr>
    <td colspan="2" >
-<h3>Positive Conditions</h3>
+<h3 id="Positive Conditions">Positive Conditions</h3>

    </td>
   </tr>